jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ---

-All further access to `/api/users` or `/api/deployments` API endpoints will require HTTP BASIC authentication.
-The OpenAPI UI makes this easy by giving a way to include the HTTP BASIC authentication headers in all request.
-Look for the `Authorize` button about the API endpoint widgets.
-Click the button and fill in the credentials for your `admin` users with the `F5RocksAPIs!` password.
+Since we have created the first user, the application is built to require all further access to `/api/users` or `/api/deployments` endpoints to require HTTP BASIC authentication.
+The OpenAPI UI makes this easy by giving a way to include the HTTP BASIC authentication headers in all browser XHR requests.
+Look for the `Authorize` button above the API endpoint widgets.
+Click the `Authorize` button and fill in the credentials for your `admin` user with the `F5RocksAPIs!` password.

 ![Add credentials](./assets/images/f5-apps-openapi-app-input-credentials.png)

 Notice that the *roles* associated with our users are defined by the application.
 The *roles* have nothing to do with TMOS roles.
-There are micro services middleware and API security proxies available which restrict API endpoint access and force full IAM RBAC.
-That's their job.
-For us, we are simply *not* concerned wtih that.
-Our job is to provision services on TMOS devices. *Separation of Concerns* is a very import thing to implement in micro services.
+There are open and closed source micro services middleware and API security products available which restrict API endpoint access and force full IAM RBAC.
+We can add those services through either our application framework's middleware interfaces or with by force traffic through a security proxy using our container orchestrator.
+For TMOS device orchestration, we are *not* concerned wtih providing framework middleware or containerized proxies.
+Our job is to provision services on TMOS devices. *Separation of Concerns* is a very importand thing to implement in micro services.
+We play our role.

-Our application has a simple tag based roles system.
-A user account aquires a role by have their `roles` attribute include the role name.
-Our simple application has only two roles:
+Our example application has a primitive tag based roles system.
+A user account aquires a role by having the user's `roles` attribute include the role tag name.
+Our example application has only two roles:

 ---
 | Role Tag      | Explanation                                                               |